 Originally from Pittsburgh, PA, Megan graduated from the University of Notre Dame with a Science Pre-Professional and Theology degree.
 After graduation she spent a year as a full-time volunteer with Capuchin Youth and Family Ministries in Garrison, NY.
 Her ministry with youth during that year inspired her to pursue her calling in lay ministry.
 She returned to Notre Dame for the Master of Divinity Program where she focused on parish models of youth ministry for her Synthesis Seminar.
 After graduation, she moved to Chicago where she was the Director of Youth Ministry at St. Giles Parish in Oak Park, IL for three years.
 For the past six years she has been the Assistant Director of Pastoral Ministry and eventually the Sophomore and Junior Class Chaplain at Saint Ignatius College Prep in Chicago, IL.
 She is also involved on the national level as part of the Founding Leadership Team for the National Association of Catholic Youth Ministry Leaders (NACYML) - a professional organization for those involved in ministry with adolescents.
 In March of 2010 Megan joined Notre Dame Vision as Assistant Director where she coordinates the summer conferences for Campus and Youth Ministers and facilitates ongoing formation for the undergraduate Mentors-In-Faith.

 Colleen Reiss Vermeulen began working with STEP as a graduate student in 2012.
 Originally from Piscataway, New Jersey, Colleen graduated from Cornell University in 2004 and served as a U.S. Army Engineer for 6.5 years, volunteering in children’s catechesis, young adult ministry, and music ministry.
 After leaving active duty military service, she began the Masters of Divinity program at the University of Notre Dame, focusing on adult faith formation and evangelization, and graduated in May 2013.
-She serves as an officer in the U.S. Army Reserve, teaches at Eastern Michigan University, writes for newevangelizers.com, and is completing a Masters of Nonprofit Administration through Notre Dame’s Mendoza College of Business.
-She currently resides in Ypsilanti, Michigan, with her husband and young son.
+In 2015 she finished a Master of Nonprofit Administration degree from Notre Dame’s Mendoza College of Business.
+She serves as an officer in the U.S. Army Reserve, teaches at Eastern Michigan University and Siena Heights University, and blogs at https://practicalevangelization.wordpress.com/.
+She currently resides in Ypsilanti, Michigan, with her husband and two young sons.

 Mary Ann Wilson